skywolfmo/SMICPP/cpp.md

 ---
 <!--
-+ right, return new value
++ right, return new value in a new memory case
+= left first, needs a reference/poitur at the left position, then proceed to look for a value or ref at the right it stops looking when it finds a ;

 -->

 ```cpp